shaloo/docs.arcana/docs/tutorials/code_samples/nextjs_code_sample.md

 ```

 ## Sample App Usage

-Alright, now that you have configured Auth SDK usage via the dashboard and plugged in all the code in the basic create-next-app template, it is time to run the sample NextJS app.
+All right, now that you have configured Auth SDK usage via the dashboard and plugged in all the code in the basic create-next-app template, it is time to run the sample NextJS app.
 Here is what you will see when you run the NextJS sample app:

 ![NextJS App UI Connect](/img/nextjs_connectauth.png)